The Life of the True Church

 This also reveals the order of Catholic life.
 God regenerates at the font.
 God strengthens by Confirmation.
 God does not leave the Christian merely born and then told to create his own courage.
 He gives sacramental help for combat.
 That is why Confirmation belongs to the same anti-modern line as the rest of the sacraments.
 It is not man testifying to his own readiness.
 It is God equipping the soul.

-For focused commentary on the principal texts beneath this chapter, see Acts 8:14-17: The Laying On of Hands, the Gift of the Holy Ghost, and the Reality of Confirmation, Acts 1:12-14; 2:1-11: The Upper Room, Pentecost, and the Church Gathered Around Mary, John 3:5: Born of Water and the Holy Ghost, Regeneration and the Necessity of Baptism, and Ephesians 4:5: One Faith, One Baptism, and the Unity That Excludes Contradiction.
+See also Acts 8:14-17: The Laying On of Hands, the Gift of the Holy Ghost, and the Reality of Confirmation, Acts 1:12-14; 2:1-11: The Upper Room, Pentecost, and the Church Gathered Around Mary, John 3:5: Born of Water and the Holy Ghost, Regeneration and the Necessity of Baptism, and Ephesians 4:5: One Faith, One Baptism, and the Unity That Excludes Contradiction.

-Consistent Catholic teaching has always spoken of Confirmation as a true sacrament that perfects and strengthens the baptized.
+Catholic teaching has always spoken of Confirmation as a true sacrament that perfects and strengthens the baptized.
 The Church does not describe it as a religious coming-of-age ceremony.
 She teaches that the soul receives a sacramental character, a strengthening in grace, and a more explicit enlistment in the warfare of Christ.
-That is why older catechetical language speaks of the confirmed Christian as a soldier of Christ.
+That is why catechetical language speaks of the confirmed Christian as a soldier of Christ.

 The Roman Catechism and the consistent theological tradition preserve this with clarity.
 The bishop's ordinary role in Confirmation matters because the sacrament visibly ties the strengthening of the faithful to apostolic mission and ecclesial order.
 The Christian is not simply encouraged inwardly.
 He is sealed outwardly and sacramentally within the Church's visible life.